jkru3/jkru3/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=jkru3.jkru3&left_color=green&right_color=red)

-### Hey,
+### Hey, I'm Joey

-I'm Joey.
-This is where I keep alot of my old and current side projects.
-If you like what you see, you can check out my <website that doesn't exist yet> too (don't be shy)
+This is where I keep alot of my past and current side projects.
+If you like what you see, you can check out my <website that doesn't exist yet> too (don't be shy)!

+You can also find me on LinkedIn and Twitter

 <!--
 **jkru3/jkru3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.